khteh/JavaRestAPI/README.md

-# RestAPI with GRPC, Java 11, Tomcat 9, Spring Boot 2.1.2-SNAPSHOT and Docker
+# RestAPI with GRPC, Java 11, Tomcat 9, Spring Boot 2.2.0-SNAPSHOT and Docker
 * 4 controllers:
   - Greeting
   - Book
   - Author
   - Course (GRPC)

+# The following protocols are used:
+* HTTP/2
+* GRPC

 # Build
 ## Database